Perthshire RFC

 Perthshire Rugby Football Club, formerly known as Perthshire Academicals, is a rugby union club located in the city of Perth, Scotland.
+In 2024, the 1st XV team was relegated from the National Leagues.
+They now play in Caledonia Region League Division One.

 History

 Founded in 1868, it is one of the oldest rugby clubs in Scotland.
 Perthshire was a consistently successful club in the third division of the old National League in Scotland until recently.
 Over the seasons 2003–04, 2004–05 and 2005–06, the club gained successive promotions, reaching Scottish Premiership Division 3 for the first time in the 2006–07 season.
-They remained in this league until 2012–13 season when they were relegated to Caledonia Regional League 1.
+They remained in this league until 2012–13 season when they were relegated to Caledonia Region League Division 1.

 Perthshire also put a lot of emphasis into coaching youth players.
 The club has a development team who coach the youth teams and make regular visits to schools in the area to promote rugby.
 Perthshire recently launched its centre of excellence, which was the first in the country.

 In February 2020, the club's then-captain Adam Pattinson, 36, was killed in road accident while riding his bicycle to work (at Craigclowan Preparatory School) on the A912 Perth-to-Muirhead road.

+In May 2023, the club's women's XV reached the National Bowl Final played at the DAM Health Stadium, Murrayfield.

+The women's XV entered Caledonian Midlands/East Region League 2 (women's) in season 2023-24.

+The club's first XV was relegated from the National Leagues, the fifth tier of rugby in Scotland.
+As of 2024, they played in the Caledonia Region League Division One.